 Simply log onto stu.mywconline.com to manage your appointments.
 Please give 24 hours’ notice when cancelling appointments.

-4. What do I bring to an appointment?
+5. What do I upload for an appointment?

 We understand that it is important for your writing to reflect your own voice, abilities, and knowledge.
 For this reason, writing tutors are trained to edit and educate, rather than simply rewrite your work.
 Tutors are given clear guidelines regarding how to engage with you and the level of editorial intervention that is appropriate.

 Unacceptable tutoring activities include, but are not limited to: